1. Is the retirement plan just for you or for you and your employees?

 1. SEP IRA: Start with contributions to a SEP IRA – they are easy to set up, rarely have fees, and have no annual filing requirements.
 The SEP IRA only has employer-side contributions and they are limited to:

-20% of your net profit, for sole proprietors and owners of single member LLCs.
+25% of your net profit in 2025 for sole proprietors and owners of single member LLCs.

 25% of your W-2 wages (not your owner’s draw or distribution) for S corporation owners and those with LLCs declared as S corporations.

 2. 401(k): If you want to contribute higher amounts of pre-tax income, look at an Individual or Solo 401(k).
 Solo 401(k)s are now much easier to have and the fees are low or none at all.
 They also have the potential for some of the largest contributions of any retirement plan – you can contribute as an employer and employee.
-For 2023, you can contribute as an employee up to $22,500 ($30,000 if you are over 50) and as an employer up to 20% of your self-employment income.
+For 2025, you can contribute as an employee up to $23,500 ($31,000 total if you are over 50, $34,750 if you are between the ages of 60-63).
 The contributions made now won’t be taxed, but you will be taxed in retirement.
 If your spouse works with you, they can also participate in your Solo 401(k).

 3. Roth IRA: If you want to diversify your retirement savings or you have maxed out your Solo 401(k) contributions, you should consider a Roth IRA.
 Contributions are taxed this year, but all of the gains you have will be tax-free at retirement.
-You can contribute $6,500 ($7,500 if you are 50 or older) in 2023, however, you need to make $153,000 or less if you are single or head of household or less or $228,000 or less if you are married filing jointly to participate.
+You can contribute up to $7,000 ($8,000 if you are 50 or older) in 2025.
+If you are single or a head of household, you need to make less than $165,000 to participate (partial contributions may apply based on income limits).
+Taxpayers filing married, jointly can contribute if they are making less than $246,000 (partial contributions may apply based on income limits).

 Scenario C: You want a set contribution level every year